In keeping with the security objectives of the SCDOR, the following browsers are currently supported by our website:

 dor.sc.gov/pay.
 Select Business Income Tax Payment to get started.

-If paying by check or money order, make check payable to the SC Department of Revenue, include name of partnership and FEIN on payment.
-Attach check or money order to the paper return.
+If paying by check or money order, make payable to the SCDOR.
+Include name of the partnership, FEIN, and tax year in the memo.
+Attach payment to the paper return.